GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Guntaas.
 I work as a research technician II in the [Polineni Lab](https://pediatricallergypulmonary.wustl.edu/items/polineni-lab/) @ WashU, where I perform computational research pertinent to Cystic Fibrosis (CF).
-I am concurrently a master's student in the Biomedical Informatics program in [I2DB @ WashU](https://i2db.wustl.edu) .
-As a part of my master's, I perform research with the [Li Lab](https://fuhailiailab.github.io) for development of novel deep learning architecture for inferrence of molecular signaling across disease and cell-states.
+The following are a list of projects I have led or am leading within my role in the Polineni Lab.

-Past Projects (as a Lead)
+Past Projects
 - identified optimal insertion sites for a superexon gene editing cure in CF
 - created a lung disease severity tool for people with CF

-Current Projects (as a Lead)
+Current Projects
 - designing deep learning architecture to infer the multi-omic molecular signaling that dictates inflammation in people with CF
 - CFTR variant discovery and pathogenicity testing using large public genomic databases [Funded by a Cystic Fibrosis Student Traineeship Grant]
 - Designing candidate guide RNAs for a CF gene editing cure and assessing off-target effects [Funded by a Cystic Fibrosis Student Traineeship Grant]

+I am also a master's student in the Biomedical Informatics program in [I2DB @ WashU](https://i2db.wustl.edu).
+I perform my master's research with the [Li Lab](https://fuhailiailab.github.io), contributing to the development of novel deep learning architecture for inferrence of molecular signaling across disease and cell-states.

-Going forward, during my doctoral studies, I am interested in pursuing the development of deep learning architectures to advance biology and medicine.
+In my prospective doctoral studies, I am interested in pursuing the development of deep learning architectures to advance biology and medicine.